Last Updated on October 29, 2022 by Lawrence Berezin

 NYC parking ticket Appeal

-You temporarily double parked in front of your home to drop off your wife.
-In a NY minute, a parking ticket warrior walked to your car, raised her scanner, and fired an invisible beam of light at your registration.
-She handed you a dreaded NYC parking ticket for double parking.
-That beam of light just cost you $115.
+Joe temporarily double-parked in front of his home to drop off his wife, Carolyn.
+However, in a NY minute, a parking ticket warrior walked to Joe’s car, raised her scanner, and fired an invisible beam of light at his registration sticker.
+She handed Joe a dreaded NYC parking ticket for double parking.

-You researched the NYC parking law and learned that stopping temporarily to drop off a passenger and immediately driving away is a defense to a parking ticket for double parking (the minority view but still winnable).
-You plead not guilty, prepared affidavits from you and your wife, and submitted your defense online to this serious parking crime.
+Consequently, Joe researched the NYC parking law and learned that stopping temporarily to drop off a passenger and immediately driving away is a defense to double parking (the minority view but still winnable).
+Joe pleaded not guilty, prepared his certification, and his wife wrote her witness statement.

-It is critical to know the rules governing an NYC parking ticket appeal and how the process works, before embarking on your NYC parking ticket appeal.
+Knowing the rules governing an NYC parking ticket appeal and how the process works before embarking on your NYC ticket appeal is critical.

 NYC parking ticket appeal process